 The functional currency of each Group entity is determined based on the primary economic environment in which the entity operates.
 The consolidated financial statements are presented in New Taiwan dollars, which is the Company's functional currency.
-All amounts have been rounded to the nearest thousand, unless otherwise indicated.
+All financial information presented in New Taiwan Dollars has been rounded to the nearest thousand.

-- (c) Basis of consolidation - (i) Principle of preparation of the consolidated financial statements
+(c) Basis of consolidation

+(i) Principle of preparation of the consolidated financial statements